Yao Yizhong: Service under Shi Le

-After Han Zhao was conquered by its rival state, Later Zhao, Yizhong submitted to the Later Zhao general Shi Hu.
+After Han-Zhao was conquered by its rival state, Later Zhao, Yizhong submitted to the Later Zhao general Shi Hu.
 Yizhong advised Shi Hu to relocate the strong and influential families of Longshang (隴上; north of present-day Shaanxi and west of present-day Gansu) to the region surrounding their capital, Xiangguo.
 This, according to Yizhong, would keep the families in check while also strengthening the capital.
 Shi Hu considered his suggestion and persuaded his uncle, Zhao's ruler, Shi Le, to award Yizhong with the offices of General Who Maintains The West and Commander of the Left of the Six Tribes.

 In 330, the Jin rebel Zu Yue involved in Su Jun's rebellion fled to Later Zhao, seeking their protection.
 Shi Le entertained him initially but deep down he was not fond of Zu Yue, and even his close advisor Cheng Xia urged him to execute him and his family, believing that they could not be trusted.
 Yao Yizhong supported Cheng Xia's idea, sending Shi Le a memorial that states, "Zu Yue was a rebellious thief in Jin who drove the Empress Dowager to death and was not loyal to his lord.
 Yet, Your Majesty continues to spoil him, and your ministers fear this will sprout into chaos.
-This is simply the beginning."
-Shi Le took their advice and executed Zu Yue along with his family.
+This is just the beginning."
+Shi Le took their advices and executed Zu Yue along with his family.